An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: Introduction

 Many protocols have been suggested to solve some of the above problems of Nakamoto consensus.
 By modifying how transactions are appended to the ledger, Fruitchain \cite{FruitChains} aims to increase the throughput level and achieve a more fair distribution of transaction rewards among miners with less variance.
+Sharding techniques such as Prism \cite{Prism} try to increase throughput and reduce scalability and maintenance costs of miners.
 Bitcoin-NG \cite{bitcoin_ng} increases the throughput and reduces the variance of appending transactions to the ledger with a PoW leader election mechanism.
 GHOST rule \cite{Sompolinsky2015SecureHT} allows miners of the orphan blocks to get partial rewards by replacing the longest chain rule and mildens the unfair reward distribution.
-Modifications to fork choice rule of Nakamoto consensus such as \cite{selfish-mining,Publish_or_Perish,decor+,preneel_common_metrics} try to mitigate the incentive attacks on reward mechanism.
+Modifications to fork choice rule of Nakamoto consensus such as \cite{selfish-mining, Publish_or_Perish, decor+, preneel_common_metrics} try to mitigate the incentive attacks on reward mechanism.
 PHANTOM \cite{PHANTOM_GHOSTDAG} and SPECTRE \cite{SPECTRE} protocols allow blocks to have multiple parents creating Directed Acyclic Graphs (DAG).
 As a result, higher block generation rates, $\lambda$, are allowed which in turn creates a more fair blockchain environment with high throughput.
-Multi-stage PoW \cite{multistage_pow} divides the PoW problem for each block into multiple sequential stages which decreases the variance of block interarrival times.
-Many of these protocols also come with limitations such as low fault tolerance, absence of rigorous security violation analysis, absence of an efficient, global and consistent ordering of transactions, communication overheads and resilience against possible withholding attacks \cite{PHANTOM_GHOSTDAG,SPECTRE,bitcoin_ng_greedy_mine,bitcoin_ng_incentive_revisited,multistage_pow_props_vulnerabls,Spy_Based_multistage_pow}.
+Multistage PoW \cite{multistage_pow} divides the PoW problem for each block into multiple sequential stages which decreases the variance of block interarrival times.
+Many of these protocols also come with limitations such as low fault tolerance, absence of rigorous security violation analysis, absence of an efficient, global and consistent ordering of transactions, communication overheads and resilience against possible withholding attacks \cite{PHANTOM_GHOSTDAG, SPECTRE, bitcoin_ng_greedy_mine, bitcoin_ng_incentive_revisited, multistage_pow_props_vulnerabls, Spy_Based_multistage_pow}.